All Episodes

 Big business is pretty easy to capture in a leftist totalitarian system, or I guess even in the right.

-But the middle class is a challenge, because the middle class wants lower taxes and smaller government.
+But the middle class is a challenge because the middle class wants lower taxes and smaller government.

 And in fact, I would argue that government policies in the West in particular were hostile in the greatest extent towards small business owners and the petty bourgeoisie, the shop owners, the small business owners, the bourgeoisie, and so on.

-And so uh when you have famine as a weapon of war, it is often used against the independence and resistance that comes out of the middle classes, and it is used against against them.
+And so when you have famine as a weapon of war, it is often used against the independence and resistance that comes out of the middle classes, and it is used against them.

-So there's certainly true that a woman who has a black eye might have been punched by her husband, but it's also true there's an old book like the woman who walked into doors, right?
+So there's certainly true that a woman who has a black eye might have been punched by her husband, but it's also true.

-She's oh, I just walked into a door.
+She's, oh, I just walked into a door.

 But it also could be the case that she walked into a door.